How To Use Facebook And Fake News To Get People To Murder Each Other

 But according to Bidal, the July anti-UN campaign was a clear example of a coordinated effort to incite against the UN.
 In the coming days, anti-UN street protests turned violent, with rocks thrown and journalists beaten.
 To date, the UN force has yet to deploy in Juba.

-Groups like #defyhatenow, and #AnaTaban, an online artist collective, are trying to combat online hate by posting positive peace messages, directly challenging incitement, and by urging people to collect screenshots of hate speech for future prosecutions.
+Groups like #DefyHateNow and #AnaTaban, an online artist collective, are trying to combat online hate by posting positive peace messages, directly challenging incitement, and urging people to collect screenshots of hate speech for future prosecutions.

 The groups also hold workshops with South Sudanese youth to educate them on using social media responsibly.